What to do When Your Ex Makes Custody Exchanges a Nightmare

 Share the Knowledge

-Some co-parents are really good at pushing buttons, and there’s no time worse for playing these games than during a custody exchange.
-Having a yelling match with your child’s other parent is not the impression you want to leave them with, right?
-Ideally, you want the time they spend with you to end on a happy note.
-But what can you do when the other parent involved wants the opposite?
+Some co-parents are really good at pushing buttons, and there’s no worse time for playing these games than during a parenting time exchange.
+Having a yelling match with your child’s other parent in front of your children is not what you want.
+Ideally, you want the time they spend with you to begin and end on a happy note.
+So what can you do when your co-parent parent is spoiling for a fight?

-Mentally prepare yourself—not for a battle but for keeping your cool and staying on your toes!
-Some women feel comfortable yelling, insulting, calling names, lying and otherwise tearing a father down in front of his children.
+First, mentally prepare yourself not for a battle, but for keeping your cool!
+Some women feel comfortable yelling, insulting, calling names, or otherwise tearing a father down in front of his children.
 Dads need relief, but it’s important to choose wisely.
-If you try to ignore it until you break, you could wind up going to making matters much worse, and even losing access to your child entirely.
+If you try to ignore it until you break, you could wind up blowing your top and making matters much worse, and even losing access to your children entirely.
+So here are three ways to protect yourself and your child during custody exchanges.

 1. Leave your temper at home.
 You may be hurt and angry, but the proper place to vent that is with a therapist or a close friend—not with your ex in front of your child.